-Who gets to claim the kids?
+Who Gets to Claim the Kids?

-Generally, whichever person has custody of a child for more than half the year will be eligible to claim the child as a dependent.
-That's because the residency test (one of four criteria to claim a qualifying child as a dependent) requires that the child reside in the same home for more than half the year as the person claiming the child.
-This is especially important if a person wants to be eligible for the Head of Household filing status, as that status also requires that a qualifying person (a closely related dependent) reside with the person for more than half the year.
+Generally, the parent who has custody of a child for more than half the year will be eligible to claim the child as a dependent.
+That's because one of four criteria to claim a qualifying child as a dependent requires that the child reside in the same home with the person claiming the child for more than half the year.
+If the child resides exactly 50% of the time with each parent, the right to claim her goes to the parent with the highest adjusted gross income (AGI).

-Giving the dependent to the other person
+Giving the Dependent to the Other Parent

-The parent with whom a child resides for more than half the year may allow the other parent to claim the child as a dependent.
-This process is called releasing the dependent's exemption, and is accomplished by filling out Form 8332 and providing that to the other parent can submit it with her tax return.
+The parent with whom a child resides for more than half the year can allow the other parent to claim the child.
+This process is called releasing the dependent's exemption, and it's accomplished by completing and signing Form 8332 so the other parent can submit it with her tax return.